 According to the by-laws of the COG, its role is to serve as a forum for the identification and discussion of intergovernmental issues and concerns, including the facilitation of agreements or cooperative actions for specific projects or programs that may be requested by the Member Governments faced today with having to do more with less.

 The COG’s daily activities are coordinated by a Director with direction from an Executive Board.
 This Board is comprised of of representatives elected by the Member municipalities.

-The CK-COG staff includes five Labor & Industry certified and registered Building Inspectors, a Zoning and Planning Officer, and three Code Enforcement officers.
+The CK-COG staff includes eight Labor & Industry certified and registered Building Inspectors, a two Zoning Officers, and five Code Enforcement Officers.
 Staff support is provided by an office manager and several office assistants.